 As beginner mountain bike riders we learn very quickly that the front brake is more powerful than the rear brake.
-Many new riders refrain from even using their front brake due to that time they grabbed it too hard and ended up flying over the bars.
+Many new riders refrain from even using their front brake due to that one time they grabbed it too hard and ended up flying over the bars.
 And there is always that one friend that tells you to never use the front brake.

 If you’ve been scared to use your front brake, I’ve got some good news for you… it turns out, your front brake is an important part of riding a mountain bike!
 For me, learning why something is the way it is helps me implement the associated skill much more effectively.
 So I wanted to share my understanding of front braking in hopes you too will learn more effective front braking.

 When you apply either the front (or back) brake the bike dips down in the front.
 This is evident by watching your fork compress when braking.
 Have you ever been riding down a hill and applied pressure to your rear brake and noticed the rear tire skidding behind you?
 It slows you down but isn’t great at bringing you to a complete stop.
 However, if you apply only front brake pressure, this slows you down much, much faster.
 This is also the point where you’ll find out if you’re not in a correct riding position.
 If not, any sudden front braking has the potential to pitch you over the bars.

 It’s simple; because the front of the bike dips down when you apply your brakes, there is more weight on the front of the bike and thus more traction on the front tire.
 The front tire is less likely to skid.

 - This is also why most all-mountain, downhill and enduro bikes have a bigger rotor in the front.
 The bigger rotor provides more leverage on the front wheel, for more stopping power.
 The front brake will slow you down quicker and more safely when used properly.

 - Most mountain bikes, especially enduro or downhill bikes will have a bigger, heavier tire with more aggressive tread on the front.
 This provides more traction and in turn more stopping power.